Receiptful/receiptful-api-docs/source/includes/_customer_lists.md

   * If it is a whole number and the key ends with "_at" or "At", `date` is inferred.
   * otherwise, `number` is inferred.
 * If a value can be parsed as an iso8601 date, `date` is inferred.
+* If a value is an array, its first element is used to infer the type (using these rules).
 * Otherwise, `string` is inferred.

 <aside class="success">